Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - trees mirror tree implementation to be done
 - level order traversal to be done using queue as linked list in trees
 - difference between scanf fgets and one more to be done
+- method 1 of trees question6 to be done
+- question7 of trees to be done